gitmatheus/sf-metadata-opener/README.md

 ## 🧠 What It Does

+This extension enables rapid navigation from your VS Code workspace to Flow metadata in the browser.
+It ensures you are always looking at the latest deployed version.

 - **Right-click a `.flow-meta.xml`** file in the Explorer:

   - `SFDX: Open Flow in Flow Builder`